 Don’t forget to make time for a river cruise, the express boats continually go up and down the river.
 You can take an inexpensive ferry for at least an hour’s worth of cruising, not including any stops, in each direction.
 Admire the skyline, the gleaming, golden temples and palaces and stop off wherever takes your fancy.

 Shop at the Markets or Shopping Malls

 Bangkok is the perfect destination for people who love to shopping.
 Visit the busy night markets such as the Chatuchak weekend market for some excellent street food, tour the floating market by boat for cultural immersion and stand in awe at the Railway Market.
-Of course, modern Bangkok has a lot of indoor shopping malls too.
+Of course, modern Bangkok has a lot of indoor shopping malls such as the Siam Paragon too.
 These are a great place to find bargains and escape the heat of the city.

 Visit the Death Railway at Kanchanaburi

 Deciding what to see in Bangkok in just 48 hours can be tricky and there is only so much on offer in the city.
 For something a bit more unusual, head outside the city to Kanchanaburi, where you can learn more about the darker side of World War II history in Thailand and see firsthand the infamous bridge that inspired the film, The Bridge over the River Kwai.